Innovations We Support

 Mobile Connect – An integrated mHealth intervention to address unsafe abortion among female sex workers in Vietnam

-Center for Promotion of Advancement of Society Vietnam
+Center for Promotion of Advancement of Society

 Center for Promotion of Advancement of Society delivers sexual reproductive health education to female sex workers in Vietnam using technology and by delivering peer-provided services.
 Mobile Connect, will provide interactive short messaging services (SMS) and tele-counseling to share information on unwanted pregnancy, safe abortion, stigma reduction, and safe services.
 Trained peer educators will provide the women interested in participating with education, counseling and referrals to specialist abortion services when needed.
 Center for Promotion of Advancement of Society will also develop and test digital counseling tools for providers to deliver friendly abortion care.